 About Extended Housing and Triples

 All incoming freshmen who apply to live on-campus by application deadlines are guaranteed housing.
 However, because of the heavy demand for on-campus housing, it is necessary for the University to initially assign some students to extended housing (triples).
 Assignment in a tripled room is intended to be a temporary arrangement.
-Students in tripled rooms will be offered a permanent space based on availability within the building and the student’s priority (based on deposit date) as soon as permanent spaces are identified.
+Students in tripled rooms will be offered a permanent space based on availability and the student’s priority (based on deposit date) as soon as permanent spaces are identified.

 We consider all three students in a tripled room as permanent residents, so no one student is regarded as the "extra" person.
 Historically, most students assigned to an extended housing room are offered a permanent space before the end of the Fall Semester.
 However, there have been years when we have ended the Fall semester with students still in triple rooms.